samy-bouchentouf/LKB/README.md

 Rename
 ```

-Users can:

-- Cancel the operation
-- Choose a different name

-Existing files cannot be replaced through a rename operation.
+Existing files cannot be overwritten through a rename operation.

 ---